-1. Washington Family Medical Leave Program effective January 1, 2020.
+- (a) Washington Family Medical Leave Program effective January 1, 2020.
 Eligible employees are covered by Washington's Family and Medical Leave Program, RCW 50A.04.
 Eligibility for leave and benefits, which begins January 1, 2020, is established by Washington law and is therefore independent of this Agreement.
 Premiums for benefits are established by law and for the period ending December 31, 2020, will total four-tenths of one percent (0.4% of employees' wages (unless otherwise limited by action of the State).
-Employees will pay through payroll deduction the full cost of the premiums associated with family leave benefits and forty-five percent (45%) of the premiums associated with the medical leave benefits, as determined under RCW 50A.10.030.
-2. Washington Paid Sick Leave effective January 1, 2018.
+Employees will pay through payroll deduction the full cost of the premiums associated with family leave benefits and forty-five percent (45%) of the premiums associated with the medical leave benefits, as determined under RCW 50A.10.030. - (b) Washington Paid Sick Leave effective January 1, 2018.
 The parties recognize that the Washington State Paid Sick Leave (RCW 49.46.210) is in effect beginning January 1, 2018 and eligibility for and approval of leave for purposes as described under that Program shall be in accordance with RCW 49.46.210.

-3. The city may require that any employee requesting leave under the terms of the federal Family and Medical Leave Act of 1993 utilize accrued paid time off (vacation, personal or compensatory time off, and sick leave if a sickness is involved) before any non-paid time off shall be utilized.
+- (c) The City may require that any employee requesting leave under the terms of the federal Family and Medical Leave Act of 1993 (FMLA) utilize accrued paid time off (vacation, personal or compensatory time off, and sick leave if a sickness is involved) before any non-paid time off shall be utilized.
+The City and the Employee will follow all applicable laws for approved leave under the FMLA.